-LOGOS Phase II supports the municipalities of Viti/Vitina and Hani i Elezit in the field of waste management.
+LOGOS Phase II supported the municipalities of Viti / Vitina and Hani i Elezit / Elez Han in the field of waste management.
 These two municipalities prioritized waste management as a topic for LOGOS assistance.
 This illustrates LOGOS’ emphasis on “on-demand support”.

 As described in the Comprehensive Status Proposal for Kosovo and thus in Kosovo’s Constitution, municipalities have gained the full and exclusive competence for the provision and maintenance of public services and utilities, which includes waste management.
 Municipalities however faced difficulties in effectively managing their waste due to the absence of waste management plans, lack of expertise in this field and also legal uncertainties.
 The development of sustainable waste management plans has a key role to play in the achievement of a clean environment.
 In this context, LOGOS facilitated the analysis of the current situation in the selected municipalities and supported them in developing their Solid Waste Management Plan (SWMP).

-Final solid waste management plans were adopted in Viti/Vitina and Hani i Elezit in 2012 and LOGOS partner municipalities are among the first municipalities to have a solid waste management plan as well as a financial plan.
+Final solid waste management plans were adopted in Viti / Vitina and Hani i Elezit / Elez Han in 2012.
+Therefore, LOGOS partner municipalities were among the first municipalities to have a solid waste management plan as well as a financial plan.

 LOGOS’ support on waste management comprised different methodologies ranging from trainings to coaching of municipal staff on drafting methodologies and technical standards required for waste management plans.
 LOGOS also facilitated public consultations, organized a study tour in Slovenia and financially supported the purchase of equipment necessary for implementing the adopted waste management plans.